Law enforcement in Jackson County, Iowa: Maquoketa Police Department

 The Maquoketa Police Department is the primary law enforcement agency for the city of Maquoketa, Iowa.
 The Maquoketa PD is one of the three 24-7 law enforcement agencies in Jackson County.
 The primary patrol vehicle for the MPD is the Ford Crown Victoria Police Interceptor.
 The agency also owns a Jeep Grand Cherokee and a Chevrolet Impala, which is used by the city's K-9 unit.
 The MPD is the only agency in the county to have a School Resource Officer (SRO).
 The agency also runs the county's emergency communications for law enforcement, fire, and EMS.
 The agency contains the largest force of reserve officers in the county.
 As of 2011 the chief is Brad Koranda.

 The primary responsibilities of the Maquoketa Police Department are to respond to calls and patrol the city of Maquoketa.
 Like other city agencies in the county, MPD officers can respond to calls outside of their jurisdiction at the request of the JCSO or dispatchers.
 The department's SRO handles law enforcement within the Maquoketa Community School District.
 Their K-9 unit will often participate in locker checks in the school system.
 The department's reserve officers often patrol at special functions such as football and basketball games.

 Preston Police Department

-The Preston Police Department is the primary law enforcement agency for the city of Preston, Iowa.
-The primary patrol vehicle for the Preston Police Dept. is the Chevrolet Impala, one of which is unmarked.
+The Preston Police Department is the primary law enforcement agency for the city of Preston, Iowa and Miles, Iowa with a 28E agreement.The primary patrol vehicle for the Preston Police Dept. is the Chevrolet Impala, one of which is unmarked.
 As of 2018 the chief is Scott Heiar.

 The primary responsibilities of the PPD are to respond to calls and patrol the city of Preston.
-Like other agencies, the PPD can respond to calls outside their juridstiction at the request of the JCSO.
+Like other agencies, the PPD can respond to calls outside their jurisdiction at the request of the JCSO.